Accessibility

 All content relating to accessing our services is also provided as fully accessible HTML pages.

-Although the accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 where they are not essential to providing our services, we commit to providing accessible content where possible.
+We commit to providing accessible content where possible.
 We are continuously reviewing all PDFs on site for currency and compliance.

 What we are doing to improve accessibility